screwdriver-cd/aws-consumer-scripts/README.md

 ```
 #### Consumer Resources with New VPC

-In this case a VPC will be created and consumer svc will be provisioned in the new vpc.
-The required configuration needed for a new VPC setup are the VPC CIDR, the list of private and public subnet cidrs and the availability zones.
+In this case a VPC will be created and consumer service will be provisioned in the new VPC.
+The required configuration needed for a new VPC setup are the VPC CIDR, the list of private and public subnet CIDRs and the availability zones.
 The VPC CIDR prefix must be between `/16` and `/24`.
-Additionally, you can update the other variables like vpc name and consumer function name.
+Additionally, you can update the other variables like VPC name and consumer function name.

-Example configuration is new vpc:
+Example configuration for a new VPC:
 ```yaml
 aws_region="us-west-2"
 tf_backend_bucket="sd-aws-consumer-tf-backend-11111111"